 - Units are ppm of calcium carbonate (CaCO3) equivalent.
 It may also be reported as meq/L (1 meq/L CaCO3 = 50 ppm CaCO3) or bicarbonate (HCO3) equivalent (1 ppm CaCO3 = 1.22 ppm HCO3).

-- Alkalinity in the range 30 – 150 ppm is good for orchids.
-Levels of 30-60 ppm are mentioned for greenhouse cannabis growers.
+- Alkalinity levels of 30-60 ppm are mentioned for greenhouse cannabis growers.

 - The sum of the molar concentration of Ca2+ and Mg2+.
 When expressed in ppm or mg/L, it is the equivalent mass of calcium carbonate (CaCO3) that, when dissolved in a unit volume of pure water, would result in the same total molar concentration of Ca2+ and Mg2+.